AchilleasEconomopoulos/gh-pages-test/docs/pages/sample-application.md

 - Inter-container messaging

 {: .note }
-> **Important**: If your application logic works with docker-compose, it will work when deployed from OASEES.
+> If your application logic works with docker-compose, it will work when deployed from OASEES.

 ## Application Components